lukelarue/Minesweeper/README.md

 # Minesweeper

-Graphics next
+to do:
-No win condition implemented yet
+tkinter for graphics

-Reinforcement Learning eventually?
+experiment with Reinforcement Learning